zsk66/LoRA-E2/README.md

 # LoRA-E2: Effective and Efficient Low-rank Adaptation

 This repository contains the source code for the paper "LoRA-E2: Effective and Efficient Low-rank Adaptation".
-The project explores the use of Low-rank Adaptation (LoRA) techniques to enhance the performance and efficiency of transformer-based models.

 ## Repository Structure